Sunday, 30 October 2022 | 9:00 am - 10:30 am EDT

 Research Fellow at the Center for Philosophy and History of Science at Boston University

-The Real Enemy of Truth is Disinformation, Not Misinformation
+The Real Enemy of Truth These Days Isn't Misinformation, It's Disinformation

 Lee McIntyre is a Research Fellow at the Center for Philosophy and History of Science at Boston University.
 Formerly Executive Director of the Institute for Quantitative Social Science at Harvard University, he previously taught philosophy at Colgate University, Boston University, Simmons University, Tufts Experimental College and Harvard Extension School, and was Associate Editor in the Research Department of the Federal Reserve Bank of Boston.